-How points affect your interest rate
+How points affect your mortgage loan rate

-"You can take a loan with no closing costs, but what you're asking is to finance those costs," says Justin Lopatin, vice president of mortgage lending at PERL Mortgage in Chicago.
-"You're taking a slightly higher rate, and you're paying the costs every month in that rate."
+"You can take a loan with no closing costs," says Justin Lopatin, vice president of mortgage lending at PERL Mortgage in Chicago.
+"But what you're asking is to finance those costs.
+You're taking a slightly higher rate, and you're paying the costs every month in that rate."

 Points impact interest, equity and loan size

-Let's say you have been approved for a $200,000 mortgage at 3.50 percent with no points.
-For the sake of this example, we'll assume that one point will raise or lower your interest rate by 0.25 percent.
-You have three options:
+Let's say you've been approved for a 30-year, $200,000 mortgage at 4.25 percent interest with no points.
+For the sake of this example, we'll assume that one point will raise or lower your rate by 0.25 percent.

 Paying points on an ARM

 Income tax implications for paying points